-Short-time working is similar to lay-off, but rather than providing no work, the employer provides some, reduced, work.
+Short-time working is similar to lay-offs, but rather than providing no work, the employer provides some work.
 So, in effect is reducing employees’ working hours.

 As with lay-offs, an express clause in the employment contract is required in order to implement short-time working.
 If you have no existing contractual right, you can ask people to agree to short-time working.

-Employees who put on short-time working or lay-off are entitled to pay for days they do no work at all.
+Employees who are put on short-time working or lay off are entitled to pay on the days they do no work at all.
 This is called statutory guarantee pay and is the legal minimum an employer must pay.

-Statutory guarantee pay is £30 a day for 5 days in any 3-month period.
+Statutory guarantee pay is £30 a day for five days in any three-month period.
 Employees who usually earn less than £30 a day will get their usual daily rate.
 The maximum an employee is entitled to is £150.

 Employees can however apply for redundancy and claim redundancy pay if they’ve been laid off or put on short-time working and receive less than half a week’s pay for:

-- four or more weeks in a row
+- four or more weeks in a row, or

 - six or more weeks in a 13-week period